jwills801/Design_Of_Rotating_Electric_Machines/README.md

 setenv('LD_LIBRARY_PATH', '/nix/store/7mkhnqiwy5alizb185m3ixa3c7k1jhgn-devenv-profile/lib/libz.so.1:$LD_LIBRARY_PATH');
 setenv('WINEPREFIX', '/full/path/to/wineprefix');

-Also, I've been starting matlab from within the devenv enviornment, but I'm not sure if that's necessary.
+Also matlab must be started from within the devenv enviornment.
 In matlab, we can open femm by system('/nix/store/nbq8laq2p99q21aak2m9qj5sqlpw1c76-wine-wow-9.0/bin/wine /full/path/to/wineprefix/drive_c/femm42/bin/femm.exe'); The first part of the command inside of system is the path to wine (found from which -wine in terminal).
 The second part of the command is the full system path to femm.exe.